 There is significant uncertainty surrounding the expected bulk water demands of new customers during the 2025-30 monitoring period and beyond.
 This expected new demand is largely attributable to hydrogen industry proponents positioning to construct facilities in the GAWB delivery network area.
+As noted in Box 1, there is some evidence that the hydrogen industry may not develop as rapidly as previously anticipated.

 Our forecast of demand is for the purpose of monitoring GAWB prices and does not necessarily reflect what GAWB will use in determining its actual prices.
-Consistent with previous price reviews, GAWB will update its demand forecasts using the latest available information, prior to setting prices from 1 July 2025.35
+These are commercial matters that GAWB and its customers address during the negotiation of their commercial arrangements.

-Overview 3.1
+3.1 Overview

 Demand is a key driver of infrastructure investment for network augmentation and expansion projects.
-It also has a direct impact on variable operating expenditures - for example, the quantity of water treatment chemicals required and the electricity needed to pump water - and on the ability of GAWB to recover its total costs.
+It also has a direct impact on variable operating expenditures - for example, the quantity of water treatment chemicals required and the electricity needed to pump water - and on the ability of GAWB to recover their total costs.
 Demand forecasts are also used in our price monitoring to allocate GAWB's costs between customers in the setting of zonal prices.

-GAWB's customer base comprises large industrial customers (accounting for around 80% of the water supplied by GAWB) and residential and smaller commercial customers, who are mostly supplied through the GRC distribution network.
+GAWB's customer base comprises large industrial customers (accounting for around 80% of the water supplied by GAWB) and residential and smaller commercial customers, who are mostly supplied through the Gladstone Regional Council (GRC) distribution network.